AdRoll/baker/README.md

 The website is made with [Hugo](https://gohugo.io/) and the [Docsy theme](https://github.com/google/docsy)

 > The docsy theme requires hugo extended version!
 Check the [release page](https://github.com/gohugoio/hugo/releases)
-> and download the correct version
+> and download the latest hugo extended version for your OS.

 ## Add content